 Zangtho Pelri Lhakhang is a small temple right at the heart of Phuentsholing just a few meters away from the border representing the heaven of Guru Rinpoche.
 There are statues of eight manifestations of Guru Rinpoche — Guru Tsokye Dorje, Guru Shakya Senge, Guru Padmasambhava, Guru Nyima Ozer, Guru Dorje Drolo, Guru Loden Chokse, Guru Senge Dandrok and Guru Pema Gyalpo and paintings on Buddha’s life on the ground floor.
 The next floor contains eight Bodhisattavas and statues of Avalokiteshvara and Shabdrung Ngawang Namgyal.
 The top floor has the statue of Amitabha.

 The park contains a huge ball fountain, a smallish pond, prayer wheels and a lovely ambience of serenity that will soothe your soul.
 This is like the social hub of Phuentsholing, lovers go for an impromptu date here, tourists are seen people watching and monks wander around.

 Now we need some coffee!
 Slowly, the darkness was covering the town and we were also very tired and were looking for a nice restaurant to have hot coffee.

 The Café has two floors with comfortable seating arrangement.
 The decor features rich reds and browns, with seating on the ground levels well as a more extensive space upstairs for guests to relax with coffee.
+The Café was opened in November 2013.
 There is free Wi-Fi so you may want to hang around a little longer.

-We went up the first floor and refreshed us with nice hot coffee and snacks before returning to our resort in Jaldapara.
+We went up the first floor and ordered for hot coffee and snacks.
+Pleasant, smiling waitstaff fetched coffee as good as any you might get at a big chain coffee shop.
+We refreshed us with lovely, hot coffee and snacks and then returned to our resort in Jaldapara.